Skip to Main Content

 Excellent credit

 Extending the term of your loan could help reduce the monthly payment amount, but keep in mind that would also mean you’d increase the total amount you’d end up paying in interest.
-Ultimately, the best term for you will be both affordable — from a monthly payment standpoint — and minimize the amount you’ll pay for the loan.
+Ultimately, the best term for you will be both affordable — from a monthly payment standpoint — and minimize the interest you pay over the life of the loan.

 Check Out: Best Personal Loans for Excellent Credit